vivaria/edisonrul.ing/docs/source/cards/a/armed-dragon-lv3.md

 ### Card Rulings

-●The Trigger Effect is optional, it activates & resolves on the field.
+*   The Trigger Effect is optional, it activates & resolves on the field.
-●Sending this face-up card to the GY is a cost.
+*   Sending this face-up card to the GY is a cost.
 This effect can't activate while Macro Cosmos is active, since you can't pay the cost.
-●This effect can't activate if you don't have Armed Dragon LV5 in your hand / Deck.
+*   This effect can't activate if you don't have Armed Dragon LV5 in your hand / Deck.